Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 ```

-When authoring a template that references another sample, define a complex object variable in the azuredeploy.json that contains the absolute Uri of the repository folder.
-Add an relative path entry in that variable for each nested template you are using in your deployment.
+When authoring a template that references another sample, define a complex object variable in the azuredeploy.json that contains the absolute URI of the repository folder.
+Add a relative path entry in that variable for each nested template you are using in your deployment.
 This gives quick overview of the nested templates referenced in your resources.
 Store all nested templates in the **nestedtemplates** folder.
-The templatelink in the resource combines the absolute Uri with the relative path.
-When you fork a repository you only need to update the absolute Uri in the azuredeploy.json file.
+The templatelink in the resource combines the absolute URI with the relative path.
+When you fork a repository you only need to update the absolute URI in the azuredeploy.json file.

 ```
 "variables": {